 The Vanuatu Financial Intelligence Unit does not care how many sats you hold.
-It cares whether you can show the audit trail from the original purchase or earnings event to your current address.
-That is the file.
-Below is how it works in practice.
+Source of funds is the anti-money-laundering (AML) core of the file: the VFIU, and the blockchain chain-analysis it relies on, want a clean audit trail from the first purchase or earnings event to your current address.
+That trail is the file.
+Below is how it works in practice, drawn from the files we actually lodge.

 The Read

-Most Bitcoiners walk into a CBI conversation assuming the source-of-funds question is about whether their wealth is "real."
+Most Bitcoiners walk into a CBI conversation assuming the source-of-funds question is about whether their wealth is “real.”
 It is not.
 The VFIU has no opinion on whether Bitcoin is wealth.
-The question is procedural: can you tell the on-chain story end to end, with documentation at every transition, in a form an FATF-aligned compliance officer can audit without follow-up.
+The question is procedural: can you tell the on-chain story end to end, with documentation at every transition, in a form an FATF-aligned compliance officer can audit without a single follow-up email.

 What the VFIU accepts